RMS Olympic: First World War

 On 4 August 1914, Britain entered the First World War.
 Olympic initially remained in commercial service under Captain Herbert James Haddock.
 As a wartime measure, Olympic was painted in a grey colour scheme, portholes were blocked, and lights on deck were turned off to make the ship less visible.
 The schedule was hastily altered to terminate at Liverpool rather than Southampton, and this was later altered again to Glasgow.

-The first few wartime voyages were packed with Americans trapped in Europe, eager to return home, although the eastbound journeys carried few passengers.
+The first few wartime voyages were packed with Americans trapped in Europe, eager to return home; the eastbound journeys carried few passengers.
 By mid-October, bookings had fallen sharply as the threat from German U-boats became increasingly serious, and White Star Line decided to withdraw Olympic from commercial service.
 On 21 October 1914, she left New York for Glasgow on her last commercial voyage of the war, though carrying only 153 passengers.